vhack-01/Prototype-of-the-OR-Proof-from-Evolve/README.md

 # Prototypical Implementation of the OR-proof from 'EVOLVE'

-This repository contains a prototypical implementation of the **OR-proof** described in the paper
+This repository contains a prototypical implementation of the commitment scheme and **OR-proof** described in the paper
 "Practical Quantum-Safe Voting from Lattices" (see [References](#references)).
 The OR-proof allows a prover to demonstrate that a lattice-based commitment opens to either **0** or **1**, without revealing which, and without leaking the witness.

+This implementation is for demonstration purposes only, it is not suitable for production-grade deployment.

 The main protocol flow can be found in ``simulate_or_proof.py``.
 All proof parameters are defined in ``config/params.py``, following the values from the